Are bagless vacuums a good value?

 Clean Home Environment

 Vacuuming the carpeting with a quality, bagged-vacuum gets the carpeting much cleaner because of the airflow created resulting in a clean that can be felt.
 Carpeting is a dust, dirt and odor catcher and a quality bagged-vacuum is your best bet to get that dust and dirt out of your expensive carpeting.
 Follow up monthly with encapsulation carpet cleaning that hygienically cleans and deodorizes and you will be highly impressed on how much cleaner your home feels and smells.
-Add an IQAir Health Pro Plus air purifier and you will have all 3 products that I use to keep my store and home as clean as possible.
 If you have mostly flooring instead of carpeting, that’s ok too.
 What you vacuum up from your floor and furniture does not blow around your home resulting in less dusting and a cleaner environment.
 Your family and friends will want to know how you have such a clean home!

 Having a clean environment begins with a quality, bagged-vacuum cleaner.